core-wg/oscore/draft-ietf-core-object-security.md

    ]
 ~~~~~~~~~~~
 ~~~~~~~~~~~
-   * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Context IV.
+   * id is the Sender ID or Recipient ID when deriving keys and nil when deriving the Common IV.

    * type is "Key" or "IV"
 ~~~~~~~~~~~

 * L is the size of the key/IV for the AEAD algorithm used, in octets.

-For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the value for L is 16 for keys and 13 for the Context IV.
+For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the value for L is 16 for keys and 13 for the Common IV.

 ### Initial Sequence Numbers and Replay Window {#initial-replay}